- 4.7–5.1 in

 - Brown-headed Cowbirds frequently deposit their own eggs in the nests of Warbling Vireos.
 In some instances, the vireo pair incubates the alien egg and raises the young cowbird until it fledges.
 Female vireos in some eastern populations, however, tend to puncture and eject interlopers’ eggs.

 - Researchers speculate that Warbling Vireo song is at least partially learned rather than hard-wired.
 They base this supposition in part on observations of one individual whose song more closely resembled that of a Red-eyed Vireo than that of its parents.
 The garbled song, they concluded, probably resulted from a flawed learning process during the bird’s development.

-- The longest-lived Warbling Vireo on record—a male that was originally banded in July 1966—was at least 13 years, 1 month old when it was recaptured during banding operations in California.
+- The longest-lived Warbling Vireo on record—a male that was originally banded in July 1966—was at least 13 years, 1 month old when it was recaptured and rereleased during banding operations in California.

 During breeding season, Warbling Vireos occur in mature deciduous woodlands from sea level to an elevation of about 10,500 feet—especially along streams, ponds, marshes, and lakes, but sometimes in upland areas away from water.
 They also take up residence in young deciduous stands that emerge after clearcutting.
 They are rarely found in purely coniferous forests.
 Warbling Vireos often nest in around people, including in neighborhoods, urban parks, orchards, and campgrounds.
 Their winter range, which extends through western Mexico and northern Central America, is much smaller than their breeding range.
 It includes diverse habitats, from shade-coffee plantations to thorn forests to pine-oak woodland.
 During the winter in western Mexico, this bird almost always hangs out with mixed-species feeding flocks.